 They advised us, guided us, and provided other practical help.
 First, Jimmy managed our secret fundraising, which to our delight they accomplished in just ten days.
 After that, eleven months ago, a team of them flew to Asia, where they managed our collaboration with the factories that have mass-produced the device for us.
 Then they hired the necessary shippers and importers, and began coordinating the delivery services that tonight have carried it to its final destinations.

 Now, as I stand here in our boat, I am thinking about how those delivery services have gone about their work tonight.
 While Vassal and I have quietly drifted down the river and out to sea, awaiting the sunrise, they have rushed through communities everywhere.
-They have travelled through town and country in their vans and trucks; on their motorbikes and bicycles; on foot and horseback; even, some of them, on horse-drawn wagons and mule-drawn carts, and in small motorboats, pangas, and river barges; also, in several instances that Jimmy told us about, in dugout canoes. (“The people they’re delivering to have electricity?” we asked.
-“Oh, yes.
-From generators, in some cases, or small-scale hydropower or solar.”)
+In every nation in the world, they have travelled through town and country in their vans and trucks; on their motorbikes and bicycles; on foot and horseback; even, some of them, on horse-drawn wagons and mule-drawn carts, and in small motorboats, pangas, and river barges; also, in several instances that Jimmy told us about, in dugout canoes. (“Do the people they’re delivering to have electricity?” we asked.
+“Yes, from generators in some cases, or small-scale hydropower or solar.”)